dbcli/pgcli/docs/pages/printing_text.rst

 There are three ways to print colors:

-- By creating an HTML object.
+- By creating an :class:`~prompt_toolkit.formatted_text.HTML` object.
-- By creating an ANSI object that contains ANSI escape sequences.
+- By creating an :class:`~prompt_toolkit.formatted_text.ANSI` object that contains ANSI escape sequences.
 - By creating a list of ``(style, text)`` tuples.

 An instance of any of these three kinds of objects is called "formatted text".